-Having a carer's assessment is an opportunity for you to have your needs reviewed, but it is in no respect a test of your abilities as a carer.
-The assessor would look at your needs and willingness to care, and how caring affects your health, work, free time and relationships.
-If you meet the criteria, the trust must meet your assessed needs and provide any necessary support (subject to a financial assessment).

-This will focus on your needs as the carer, not the needs of the person you are caring for.
-The kind of help that could be provided could be anything from help with transport costs to a gym membership.
-You can contact the trust of the person you care for to find out more details or request a carer's assessment.
+Having a carer's assessment is an opportunity for you to formally have your needs reviewed, but it is in no respect a test of your abilities as a carer.
+The assessor will look at your needs and willingness to care, and how caring affects your health, work, free time and relationships.
+If you meet the national eligibility criteria, the local authority must meet your assessed needs and provide any necessary support (subject to a financial assessment).
+This will focus on your needs as the carer, not the needs of the person you are caring for, and could range from day care services to help you take a break to a gym membership.